 We reserve the right to place a hold on your selections until your lender has approved your loan and all contingencies are released.
-If your home is already under construction we have made some or all of these choices.
-Changing already made selections on a home under construction can delay the construction of the home which can ultimately delay closing.
+Occasionally, a home is already under construction and we have made some or all of these choices.